Rules of English Grammar: The Core Patterns Behind Every Rule

 "The number of students have increased."

-"The number" is singular (contrast: "A number of students have enrolled" — here "a number" is used as a determiner meaning "several," which is plural).
+"The number" is singular (contrast: "A number of students have enrolled", where "a number" works as a determiner meaning "several," which is plural).
 The fix: "The number of students has increased."

 Pattern 4: Modifiers go next to what they modify